zzubar1/esp32-wireless-trigger-system/README.md

 - On button press, sends the corresponding command byte to this receiver board's MAC address over ESP-NOW

 Both boards need matching hardcoded MAC addresses to talk to each other.

-## License

-Add a license of your choice here (e.g. MIT) before publishing.